-Figured's standard Milk Tracker has multiple columns that automatically calculates values for the budgets and forecasts.
+Figured's standard Milk Tracker has multiple columns that automatically calculates values for the forecast.

 Below is the breakdown of how those payments have been calculated.

-The Standard Advance Payment column is calculated by Production kgMS x Milk Price (this will always come from the Your Milk Price column unless left blank, in which case it will default to the Company Milk Price).
+NOTE: this will always come from the Your Milk Price column unless left blank, in which case it will default to the Company Milk Price.

-First up is the milk price increase, which is calculating the adjusted payment you will receive for the milk prices increasing as the year progresses.
+To calculate the Further Payments you first need to calculate the the milk price increase.
+This is calculating the adjusted payment you will receive for the milk prices increasing as the year progresses.

-This is then popped into the Further Payments column.
+This is then displayed in the Further Payments column.

 The final column of your milk tracker, Total Payment, is then the sum of This Season Payment (Standard Advance Payment + Further Payments) + Deferred Income.